mojopy/ztm-extension-blue/README.md

 # ZTM Ext. - Blueified

 Fork of the Official extension for Zero To Mastery Academy students.
-[2023-12-15]
+Forked from version [2023-12-14.1]

 Personal touches for dark mode mainly; No promises made the changes will work as well on your machine.